Atlas-Centaur: AC-33 failure

 On 20 February 1975, AC-33 launched carrying the Intelsat IV F-6 communications satellite.
 The flight went entirely according to plan up until BECO at T+140 seconds.
 During booster separation, a swivel lanyard designed to pull out an electrical plug supplying power to the booster section failed to detach, causing a voltage spike that reset the Atlas's guidance computer.
 The booster drifted off its flight path as a result.
-SECO was affected on time at T+401 seconds followed by Centaur separation and engine start, but it had become clear that the trajectory would take it into the Atlantic Ocean instead of orbit, and so the Range Safety Officer (RSO) sent the destruct command at T+413 seconds.
+SECO was effected on time at T+401 seconds followed by Centaur separation and engine start, but it had become clear that the trajectory would take it into the Atlantic Ocean instead of orbit, and so the Range Safety Officer (RSO) sent the destruct command at T+413 seconds.
 Investigation showed that the lanyard was not only inadequately designed, but it also was an off-the-shelf component designed for marine equipment and not rockets or aircraft.
 The lanyard had been noted as a potential problem as early as 1967 and although fixes were made to some Atlas SLVs as well as Atlas E/F series missiles, there was no across-the-board effort to replace them with a more suitable component.
 The backup Intelsat (Intelsat IV F-1) was launched successfully on AC-35 in May 1975.